stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 Install FSL on Mac OS X Mountain/Lion:
 ----------------------------------------------------------------

-Before installing FSL, freesurfer, or  AFNI on Mountain/Lion be doulbe-sure you have installed [XQuartz](http://xquartz.macosforge.org), and loged out and then back in.
+Before installing FSL, freesurfer, or  AFNI on Mountain/Lion be double-sure you have installed [XQuartz](http://xquartz.macosforge.org), and logged out and then back in.

 Google "FSL install" and [follow instructions](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/MacOsX#Downloading_the_install_file_without_installing_the_software)